10 Best Easy Hikes in Sedona [2025]

 Airport View Trail begins at the top of the mountain, so the best views are arguably from the starting point.

 This trail is officially rated as moderate due to the rocky terrain walking downhill.
-It is an out and back trail so requires walking back up the rocky terrain to get back to the starting point.
+It is an out-and-back trail so it requires walking back up the rocky terrain to get back to the starting point.

 Visitors can alternatively hike Airport Loop Trail for a more challenging route.